OpenCHAMI/openchami.org/content/docs/guides/install_slurm.md

 ```

 {{< callout context="note" title="Note" icon="outline/info-circle" >}}
-In the case of an error about "Offending ECDSA key in /home/rocky/.ssh/known_hosts:3", wipe the contents of the known hosts file and try the 'scp' command again:
+In the case of an error about "Offending ECDSA key in ~/.ssh/known_hosts:3", remove the compute node from the known hosts file and try the 'scp' command again:

-`> /home/rocky/.ssh/known_hosts`
+`ssh-keygen -R 172.16.0.1`

+Alternatively, setup an `ignore.conf` file per [Section 2.8.3](https://openchami.org/docs/tutorial/#283-logging-into-the-compute-node) of the tutorial, to prevent this issue.
 {{< /callout >}}

 Continuing **inside the compute node**, setup and start the services for Slurm.